avmary06/SIMCODES-ISU.github.io/docs/_about/policies.md

 Ultimately the goal of the SIMCODES REU is to ensure students have an enlightening and productive (and hopefully fun) experience!!!

+# Application Review Policy

+ **Review Committee**

+The committee consists of the Principal Investigator (PI), the Co-Principal Investigator (Co-PI), and three mentors (including two from computer science).
+This group will review applications and decide which students to admit

+**Evaluation Rubric**

+1. Research Readiness
+  - STEM education
+  - Prior experience
+  - Coding skills
+  - Not heavily weighted to include early career

+2. Access to Potential Research at Home Institution:
+  - Less access rates higher

+3. Potential to Learn/Work with Others
+  - Based on reference letters and transcripts

+4. Interest in SIMCODES

+**Application Review Process**

+- Initial Review
+  - Applications are initially reviewed by at least two committee members.

+- Discussion Phase
+  - Each reviewer applies the rubric to all applications and independently selects their top 30 candidates based on their scores.
+  - During the discussion, consider the following factors:
+    - Distribution of gender
+    - Nature of the home institution
+    - Ethnicity

+- Final Selection
+  - Merge the individual top 30 lists from all reviewers into a combined pool.
+  - Select the final 30 candidates from this pool based on the highest overall scores.
+  - Narrow down the top 30 to the top 10 candidates.
+  - The remaining 20 applications will be kept as backup.

+**Initial Targets**

+- Institutional Representation
+  - Over 75% of selected students should be from outside ISU.
+  - At least 50% should come from institutions with limited research programs.

+- Residency Requirements
+  - Applicants must be U.S. citizens, nationals, or permanent residents.

 # Grievance Policy

 The SIMCODES REU program at ISU is committed to a respectful and professional environment.
 This policy provides a clear process for addressing concerns related to misconduct, discrimination, academic disputes, or program-related issues.